Mindy Tousley, Executive Director

 As an artist, Mindy has won numerous awards and honors, is collected locally and nationally.

-Megan Alves received B.A.’s in Comparative Literature and Art History from Oberlin College and has worked as a Curatorial Intern at the Andy Warhol Museum in Pittsburg, Pennsylvania.
+Alves received B.A.’s in Comparative Literature and Art History from Oberlin College (2006) and was a Curatorial Intern at the Andy Warhol Museum in Pittsburg, Pennsylvania (2005).
+From 2018 – 2019, Alves worked as a freelance arts correspondent for Cool Cleveland, a locally minded culture periodical with an emphasis on social justice.

 Kelly Pontoni, Collection’s Registrar